jonathan-robertson/robotic-inbox/README.md

   - No!
 You can drop this mod into an ongoing map without any trouble.
 - Does **removing** this mod require a fresh map?
   - Since this mod adds new blocks, removing it from a map could cause some issues (previously placed robotic inbox blocks would now throw exceptions in your logs, at the very least).
-  - Journal Entries added to the player Journal will unfortunately remain with their Localization stubs (but will otherwise have no text within them and will not impact gameplay at all).

 ### Windows/Linux Installation (Server via FTP from Windows PC)